Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 model:

-- A **global `dxr-unstructured-attributes` connection** stores dataset-style summaries for each DXR classification and owns the Atlan tag definitions that describe DXR attributes (classifications, annotators, DLP labels, entitlements, etc.).
+- A **global `dxr-unstructured-attributes` connection** stores dataset-style summaries for each DXR classification and provisions the custom metadata structures that capture DXR-specific context (DLP labels, annotators, entitlements, and so on).
 - A **per-datasource connection** is created for every datasource encountered while streaming file metadata.
-File assets belonging to that datasource live beneath the dedicated connection and are decorated with the global Atlan tags.
+File assets belonging to that datasource live beneath the dedicated connection and are tagged only with their DXR classification labels, while supplementary context is recorded through the `DXR File Metadata` custom metadata set.

 The service is inspired by the existing Purview integration but uses the Atlan Application SDK’s workflow tooling plus direct REST calls (wrapped by a lightweight helper) to